ChangePool/cardano-improvement-proposals/incentives/response.md

 - While the report concludes that multi-pool operators (MPOs) do not pose a significant risk to the stability of the network, the report ignores the saturation level of pools identified in the MPO category.
 Operating multiple unsaturated pools instead of a single, larger unsaturated pool betrays the Cardano ecosystem by increasing network centralization.
 The real harm that MPOs cause to Cardano may not be quantifiable because ADA delegated to unsaturated MPOs is not available to support other potential entrepreneurs in the ecosystem, as the design would intend.
 As Dante (2012) suggests, betrayal may be the ultimate sin.

-- The report identifies disillusionment and disenfranchisement within the social network of stake pool operators as a core theme, and proposes that relatively small technical revisions would resolve root causes.
+- The report identifies disillusionment and disenfranchisement within the social network of stake pools as a core theme, and proposes that relatively small technical revisions would resolve root causes.
 However, the report separates technology development from processes of human interaction and relationship, when the two are intrinsically connected.
 Can a dysfunctional network in which disillusionment grows really be secure?
 Just surviving is fragile—insufficient.
 If organizational change does not occur in a timely fashion, the opportunity for things to go wrong and more individuals to become disillusioned increases (Aamodt, 2010).
 Disillusioned or disenfranchised community members may stop cooperating (Beck et al, 1979).

 ## Specification